 The French and the Americans, a Shared History

-While most of us have heard of the Marquis de Lafayette and his role in the American Revolution, relatively fewer of us may known that Lafayette College was founded by a local American inspired by Lafayette out of respect and admiration for his contribution to the founding of our nation, or of Lafayette’s U.S. tour in 1824, at President Monroe’s invitation, in celebration of the 50th anniversary of the United States.
+While most of us have heard of the Marquis de Lafayette and his role in the American Revolution, relatively fewer of us may known that Lafayette College in Pennsylvania was founded out of respect and admiration for Lafayette’s contribution to the founding of our nation, or that, at President Monroe’s invitation, Lafayette toured the country in 1824 in celebration of the 50th anniversary of the United States.

 Our French and Francophone Heritage and Identity

-The French presence in North America dates back to the early explorations of Jacques Cartier and Samuel de Champlain, with the city of Quebéc founded in 1608.
-L’Etoile du Nord, state motto of Minnesota, and French place names across the U.S. — including St. Louis, New Orleans, Detroit, Vermont, and many more — indicate the French presence.
+The French presence in North America dates back to the early explorations of Jacques Cartier and Samuel de Champlain, with the city of Quebec founded in 1608.
+L’Etoile du Nord, state motto of Minnesota, and French toponymes across the U.S. – including St. Louis, New Orleans, Detroit, Vermont, and many more – indicate the French presence.

-Today, in addition to numerous local and regional festivals, the Congrès Mondial Acadien (Acadian World Congress) takes place every 5 years.
-French-Canadian migration to the U.S. and the Grand Dérangement described in Longfellow’s “Evangeline” have contributed to the role of French as an authentic historical American language.
-It is estimated that 13 million Americans are of French heritage, with French being the most widely spoken language — after English — in 4 states (Maine, New Hampshire, Vermont, and Louisiana) and the most widely spoken language — after English and Spanish — in 8 additional states (Massachusetts, Delaware, Maryland, West Virginia, North Carolina, South Carolina, Mississippi, and Florida), indicating a strong French and Francophone heritage in 12 , or nearly a quarter, of our US states.
-Even in additional states not mentioned, French has a significant presence in the neighborhood of Flatbush in Brooklyn, New York, for example.
+Today, in addition to numerous local and regional festivals, the Congrès Mondial Acadien (Acadian World Congress) takes place every five years.
+French-Canadian migration to the U.S. and the Grand Dérangement described in Longfellow’s poem Evangeline have contributed to the role of French as an authentic historical American language.
+It is estimated that 13 million Americans are of French heritage, with French being the most widely spoken language – after English – in 4 states (Maine, New Hampshire, Vermont, and Louisiana) and the most widely spoken language – after English and Spanish – in 8 additional states (Massachusetts, Delaware, Maryland, West Virginia, North Carolina, South Carolina, Mississippi, and Florida), indicating a strong French and Francophone heritage in 12 , or nearly a quarter, of our U.S. states.
+Even in states not mentioned, French has a significant presence – in the neighborhood of Flatbush in Brooklyn, New York, for example.